U.S. Energy Information Administration logo

 Click to enlarge

-Gasoline prices tend to increase when the available supply of gasoline decreases relative to real or expected gasoline demand or consumption.
+Gasoline prices tend to increase when the available gasoline supply decreases relative to real or expected gasoline demand or consumption.
 Gasoline prices can change rapidly if something disrupts crude oil supplies, refinery operations, or gasoline pipeline deliveries.
 Even when crude oil prices are stable, gasoline prices fluctuate because of seasonal changes in demand and in gasoline specifications.

-Seasonal demand and specifications for gasoline
+Seasonal demand and specifications for gasoline also affect prices

 Click to enlarge